samfcmc/padint/README.md

 This file contains a brief explanation on how to start the servers in the PADI-DSTM project.

-CONTENTS:
+<b> CONTENTS: </b>
-1. How to start the master server
+- How to start the master server
-2. How to start the data servers
+- How to start the data servers
-3. How to work with the client interface
+- How to work with the client interface

 ---------------------------------

-1. HOW TO START THE MASTER SERVER
+<b> HOW TO START THE MASTER SERVER </b>

 - Open the project solution (.sln) on Visual Studio (if needed)
 - (Re)Build the solution (if needed)